 The Inokufu web services APIs allow you to programmatically access Inokufu data and tools.
-You can use these APIs to retrieve information about learning objects, search for learning objects meeting specific criteria, explore Domains of Competency (DomComp) and more.
+You can use these APIs to retrieve information about learning objects, search for learning objects meeting specific criteria, explore domains of competency and more.

 The Learning Object API gives you access to our ever-increasing index of 2.5M+ learning objects from various providers such as YouTube, Coursera, edX, Openclassrooms, Apple podcasts, Google Play Store, Apple Books, Amazon Books, Instructables, Medium, etc.

-The DomComp API enables you to explore and connect skills, jobs and competencies.
-In addition to our own Inokufu DomComp Index, this API also aggregate many other skilsl related referential such as the ESCO classification, ROME code from Pôle Emploi, Formacode®, etc.
+The Competency API enables you to explore and connect skills, occupations or domains of knowledge from various taxonomies and frameworks such as Wikipedia, ESCO classification, ROME codes from Pôle Emploi, Formacode®, etc.

 Each API endpoint in this documentation is described using several parts: